Pablo-Davila/LED-Bulbs/README.md

  You may also enter the cost of changing those bulbs and the price of electicity in your area, in order to calculate the payback time of the investment.

- I made this program as a school proyect in Sixth Form and I remember that this was the very first time I worked with a matrix as a data type.
+ I made this program as a school project in Sixth Form.
+I remember that this was the very first time I worked with a matrix as a data structure.